 What Is 3A Type Hair?

-Your hair type is defined by the tilt of the follicle bulbs.
+Your natural hair type is defined by the tilt of the follicle bulbs.
 If the bulbs are not tilted, you have straight hair.
 If they are slightly tilted, you have wavy hair.
 Curly hair has tilted bulbs.
 Curly hair ranges from 3A to 4C, with each hair type becoming tighter and smaller.

 3A type hair is the first curly hair type.
 It is characterized by loose, well-defined, and spring-like curls.
-3A hair is famously said to have the thickness of side-walk chalk.
+3A curly hair is famously said to have the thickness of side-walk chalk.
 It is shiny and has a natural bounce.
 It looks amazing when naturally worn down.

 How To Take Care Of 3A Type Hair?